petros-d/docs/cloud/secrets-backend.md

 ENV AIRFLOW__SECRETS__BACKEND_KWARGS='{"url":$VAULT__URL,"token": $VAULT__ROOT_TOKEN,"connections_path": "connections","variables_path": "variables","kv_engine_version":1}'
 ```

 This tells Airflow to look for connection and variable information at the `secret/connections/*` `secret/variables/*` paths in your Vault server, respectively.
-Note that these files are not

 :::warning
 If you want to deploy your project to a hosted Git repository before deploying to Astronomer, be sure to save `<your-root-token>` and `<your-vault-url>` in a secure manner.
 When you deploy to Astronomer, you should set these values as secrets via the Astronomer UI.